LivingMatterLab/CANN/ARTMEAT/README.md

 ### Mechanics
 - Tension, compression, and shear data at slow strain rate of 0.2%/s
 - Tension and shear up to 10% strain, compression to 20% strain
-- Raw and processed data
+- Raw and processed data (see steaks.py for example code of how to process data)

 ### Texture
 - Raw texture profile analyis data
-- omni_tpa.py: script for processing TPA data
+- omni_tpa.py: script for processing TPA data (adapted from steaks.py)

 ### Rheology
 - Frequency and amplitude sweep raw data